rdo-infra/ansible-role-dlrn/README.md

 # Limitations

-The module has only been tested on CentOS 7 and 8.
+The module has only been tested on CentOS/RHEL 7 and 8.

+SELinux is set to `enforcing`, and the required SELinux booleans and file contexts are set.
+However, there is one limitation with this setup:

+* Remote import operations are not working.

 # Contributing